-These smaller companies sometimes provide coverage to a higher-risk pool of clients.
+These smaller insurance companies sometimes provide coverage to a higher-risk pool of clients.
 If you’re interested in speaking to an agent to find coverage after a PIP claim, call 888-444-2833 or click below!

-If you are injured in a car accident, your health insurance will usually require you use your PIP coverage as your primary and potentially use your health insurance as the secondary.
+If you are injured in a car accident, your health insurance will usually require you to use your PIP coverage as your primary and potentially use your health insurance as the secondary.
 However, some states have exemptions to this rule.
 In New Jersey, for example, you can use your health insurance as your primary form of medical care if you elect to.

 Medical payments coverage, or Med Pay, provides fewer coverage options than PIP.
 While they both provide medical and funeral benefits, Med Pay provides no coverage for loss of wages or living expenses.